 There are three problems with coupling functions:

 I have found no empirical evidence of speed as a driver of magnetospheric convection.
 Only IMF drives convection.
-The speed term is irrelevant.
+The speed term is not necessary.

 If I plot Newell, as defined, and I also plot Newell but using a fixed speed of 450 km/s, to cancel out the speed term, the two plots are almost identical.
 The speed term is not really needed.